Eurorack: Filters

 Another kind of processor, filters are modules shaping the sound by attenuating specific frequency ranges.
-These modules will contain all or a selection of the following: (1) a high-pass filter (where anything above a certain frequency can “pass”), (2) a low-pass filter (anything below a given frequency can pass), (3) a band-pass filter (where anything “in between” two frequencies can pass), and (4) a notch filter (where one cuts a specific range of frequencies out allowing everything else to pass).
+These modules contain all or a selection of the following: (1) a high-pass filter (where anything above a certain frequency can “pass” and the lower frequencies are cut out), (2) a low-pass filter (anything below a given frequency can pass and the higher frequencies are cut out), (3) a band-pass filter (where anything “in between” two frequencies can pass), and (4) a notch filter (where one cuts a specific range of frequencies out allowing everything else to pass).

 Sequencers

 Essentially, modules that can both operate as a source or a processor of musical content in the form of CV or MIDI messages.
 The most common kind are step-sequencers, where each individual musical event is triggered in a “step” of a bigger sequence (or loop).

 Utilities

 Utility modules are the ones responsible for expanding certain capabilities of a specific setup.
 They can be used to combine, split, divide, multiply, quantize, or offset a signal.
 One example of a utility module is a multiplier, that allow one to send any CV output to many other inputs.
 Another example are the attenuators responsible for scaling the CV signal with a control knob (much like faders in a mixing console).